 - Like the internal clit shaft that runs underneath the urethra and then branches into two and wraps around the vagina.

 - Especially the first 4 out of 8 intensities, the lower half of the speeds.
-Tips for covering noise: playing music or videos; putting a pillow over your hips while Sila is locked in place between your legs.
+Tips for covering the noise level: playing music or videos; putting a pillow over your hips while Sila is locked in place between your legs.

 - Inside the lip: ≈ 0.55 inches wide by 0.7 inches long; Outside lip: 1.25 inches wide by 1.5 inches long.